lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 - etc...

 How cool?
-Your turn to build a dynamic page (a bit more sophisticated) like [this one](http://lewagon.github.io/middleman-airbnb/flats/romain.html))
+Your turn to build a dynamic page like [this one](http://lewagon.github.io/middleman-airbnb/flats/romain.html).